silksil/personalLearnings/productivity.md

 # Principles
 As said before, this part describes principles, or rules, that you will guide in being productive.
 To better understand what I think it takes to be productive, I have separated these principles into three sub-sections:
-* Work effectively
-* Work efficiently
-* Work disciplinary

 1. **Work effectively:** getting the right things done.
 2. **Work efficiently:**  getting more things done through systems and rituals.
 3. **Work disciplinary:** getting more things done through self-control.

 ## 1. Work effectively
 #### 1.1 Set goals
-Goals are important to guide you towards the right direction.
-> Goals are about the results you want to achieve.
-Systems are about the processes that lead to those results… Goals are good for setting a direction, but systems are best for making progress.  — James Clear
+It's hard to navigate without having something to aim at -- you need goals to guide yourself towards the right direction.
+Goals refer to the results you want to achieve, but doesn't state how you want to achieve it.

-#### 1.2 Focus on what is important
+#### 1.2 Priotize
+You got limited time and resources, and different desires can lead to conflicting goals.
+Soo choose what you wanna focus on.
 Focus on the goals that are the wisest possible investment of your time and energy.
-The more you are putting on your plate, the easier you get distracted or overwhelmed, the less you focus on what matters, the less you accomplish.

-#### 1.3 Keep the bigger picture in mind
-Keeping the bigger picture in mind prevent you from working on stuff that doesn't matter.
-Practically, this could mean having year goals, monthly goals, weekly goals and having regular sections where you review these goals.

 # 2. Work efficiently
 #### 2.1 Follow a system